 - That aligns with what I was thinking as well.

-Disagreeing in a professional setting requires more care than agreeing.
 The goal is to challenge the idea, not the person.

 - That is one way to look at it.
 However, I think…